 Joël Matip – 5: Wayward passes and somewhat fortunate to avoid conceding Goals during the First Half.
 Too slow to react and left an unmarked Iličić to have the simplest task to tap the ball in to the back of the net.

 Konstantinos Tsimikas – 5: Looked rusty and made some few good crosses but that’s about it.

-James Milner – 6: Could not do much to impact the game as the general dynamism of the Reds style of play was somewhat impaired by having too many inexperienced youngsters in the side.
+James Milner – 6: Could not do much to impact the game as the Midfield General, the dynamism of the Reds style of play was somewhat impaired by having too many inexperienced youngsters in the side.